chelseavalentine/Notes/management/guide-to-managerial-communication.md

 * some cultures may prefer tell styles (e.g. autocratic ones), whereas democratic cultures may favor consult styles

 ## Chapter 2: Writing: Composing efficiently

+### General composing techniques

+* set communication strategy first, paying attention to audience's needs & expectations

+* clearly differentiate among the different stages of the process: (1) researching, (2) organizing, (3) focusing information, (4) drafting, and (5) editing

+#### 1. Research

+#### 2. Organize

+* Bucket similar ideas, and put those buckets in order
+    - you can create an organizational blueprint to organize the ideas (linear, tree, circular, etc.)

+#### 3. Focus

+* imagine the reader skimming

+* nutshell your ideas, and also try teaching them

+* formulate a thesis statement, or "bottom line"

+#### 4. Draft

+* write out sections you're most comfortable with first, and avoid editing while you write
+    - drafting should be creative; don't worry about problems as they arise

+* print a hard copy

+* schedule a time gap between creative drafting and analytical editing stages

+#### 5. Edit

+1. __Step 1:__ Edit for strategy

+2. __Step 2:__ Edit for macro issues, such as:
+    * high skim value (e.g. headings, lists, whitespace, typography, short paragraphs)
+    * clear progression and linkage
+    * effective paragraphs/sections

+3. __Step 3:__ Edit for micro issues (sentences and words)

+4. __Step 4:__ Edit for correctness (grammar/punctuation)

+### Special composing challenges

+* writer's block
+    - write your headings first, then bullet points, then flesh out each one
+    - re-sketch the idea chart

+## Chapter 3: Writing: Macro issues

+### Document design for high-skim value

+* using standalone headings and subheadings
+    - make it such that your headings & subheadings can make sense on their own
+    - standalone headings provide key takeaways of your message, not the topics
+    - e.g. "Open new office in Singapore", "Use team-building to increase effectiveness", "Recommendation: ..."

+* use grammar and conceptual parallelism in your headings (i.e. they should be the same kind of item, and written in the same kind of way)

+* using whitespace
+    - ident the entire section so that numbered/bullet-pointed sections are easier to read

+### Clear progression and linkage

+#### Throughout the message
+* it's easier to grasp the message if there're back-and-forth references and section previews (if it's a longer document)
+    - both reference forwards and reference backwards

+#### In the introduction

+* establish a common context ("what exists")
+    - either the existing situation and why you're writing, or a common ground that you share with the reader

+* explain your purpose for writing
+    - i.e. what you want to tell them, what you want them to do, or what your opinion is

+* make your structure explicit (set expectations)

+* depending on your credibility, you should structure your introduction differently
+    - low credibility/lower agreement: establish common context first
+    - high credibility/indifferent audience: state your preview/purpose first

+#### In the closing

+* effective closings:
+    - feedback mechanism (mention when you'll ask for feedback)
+    - what-next step (what they should do if they want to act on this email)
+    - goodwill ending (e.g. "I look forward to working with you on this project")

+### Effective paragraphs and sections

+* each paragraph should have: (1) generalization and support, and (2) signposts to clearly connect the ideas within each paragraph

+#### Generalization and support

+* transitional words & phrases (e.g. "most importantly", "in addition", "finally")
+    - __addition/amplification__: and; furthermore; besides; next; moreover; in addition; again; also; similarly; too; finally; second; subsequently; last
+    - __contrast__: but; or; nor; yet; still; however; nevertheless; on the contrary; on the other hand; conversely; although
+    - __example__: for example; for instance; such as; thus; that is
+    - __sequence__: first; second; third; next; then
+    - __conclusion__: therefore; thus; then; in conclusion; consequently; as a result; accordingly; finally
+    - __time or place__: at the same time; simultaneously; above; below; further on; so far; until now

+## Chapter 4: Writing: Micro issues

+### Editing for brevity

+* avoid overusing linking verbs (e.g. to be, become, seem, appear, sound, feel, is, after, as, before, between, like, in, over, through, etc.)
+    - strategy: circle/highlight all instances of linking verbs

+* don't use phony subjects that don't refer to the actual person or entity performing the action
+    - e.g. "It was...", "There are..."

+* avoid using too many prepositions
+    - if there're 4+ consistently in a sentence, you need to revise & shorten

+* avoid compound prepositions (e.g. "in order to", "in regard to", "in advance of", "in the event that", etc.)

+* avoid elongated verbs with prepositions
+    - e.g. "give consideration to", "make assumptions about", "is dependent on"

+* avoid overlong sentences (12-24 words is a good average to try to hit)
+    - check for too many main ideas in a sentence (signaled by 'and' more than once in a sentence)
+    - check for hard-to-find main ideas in a sentence

+### Choosing a style

+* how formal? how passive? how much jargon?

+## Chapter 5: Speaking: Verbal structure